Explore Vietnam

 Dragon Riverside City

-Mix of Vietnamese middle-class families and Chinese-Vietnamese community in the D5/Chợ Lớn area.
-Young professionals attracted by central location and Võ Văn Kiệt connectivity.
-District 5 has a strong cultural identity anchored in the Chợ Lớn Chinese-Vietnamese heritage.
+The project targets Vietnamese middle-class families and the established Chinese-Vietnamese community of the D5/Chợ Lớn area, alongside young professionals drawn by the central location and Võ Văn Kiệt connectivity.
+District 5 carries a strong cultural identity rooted in Chợ Lớn heritage, and the project's hotel-managed compound model is designed to appeal to buyers seeking a quality living standard above the surrounding streetscape's typical offerings.